 Discover the most emblematic spots of this gentle corner of Spain.
-Ancient history, culture, and language, but a modern way of life with amazing gastronomy and wines.
-For nature lovers, you also have a selection of great outdoor activities and lovely cities with fantastic beaches at the foothills of the Pyrenees.
-This 5-day itinerary was designed to help you discover these great places, and learn about the Basque Country and its people.
+Here you'll find ancient history, culture, and language, but a modern way of life with amazing gastronomy and wines.
+For nature lovers, there is also a wide array of great outdoor activities and fantastic beaches at the foothills of the Pyrenees.
+This 5-day itinerary helps you discover these great places, as well as learn about the Basque Country and its people.

 How it works